 The Olga Peers Academic Center located in the Student Activities Center serves as the main location of Academic Services for Athletics.
 We also have academic centers located in the Howard Schnellenberger Football Complex (Woodruff Academic Center), Yum!
 Center, Jim Patterson Stadium, women's basketball lounge, and golf offices (Dow Huffman Academic Center) to more conveniently serve the needs of those student-athletes.
 In addition, we are in the fund raising phase for a new state-of-the-art Academic Center of Excellence to be located at Papa John's Cardinal Stadium.

 All of our academic facilities are equipped with computer labs and printers to meet student-athlete needs.
 We also have a full time Computer Specialist who works to ensure that all labs are operational and assists with diagnosing issues on student's personal laptops as they arise.
 Due to travel demands and the increased amount of online work, we provide laptops for our students to check out as needed.

 Aid, Awards, and Scholarships

-Academic counselors assist our student-athletes on completing nominations for University, Big East, and NCAA awards and scholarships.
+Academic counselors assist our student-athletes on completing nominations for University, ACC, and NCAA awards and scholarships.
 They work with our Compliance office on financial aid issues as well as awarding summer and fifth year aid.
 We also coordinate the Houston-Bridgeman Fellows Cardinal Degree Completion program to assist returning student-athletes in graduating.